nakib1948/Lost-Found-front-end/README.md

 # Lost and Found System

-This project is a sample implementation of a Book Management service application using Typescript, React, Redux, Node.js, Express, and MongoDB.
+This project is a sample implementation that enables users to report and search for lost or found items securely using Nextjs,nodejs,expressjs,postgresSql, and prima.

 ---